GairePravesh/3rd-Sem-OOP-Project/README.md

 ###########################################################################################################################################
-                                                          <b>Locenger</b>
+                                                          <b>Locenger</b>\n
                                                     A Local Area Network Messaging App
 ###########################################################################################################################################

-Language Used
+Language Used\n
-* C++
+* C++\n
-Tech used
+Tech used\n
-* Gtkmm3.0 for GUI impmlementation and TCP Socket for communication over network
+* Gtkmm3.0 for GUI impmlementation and TCP Socket for communication over network\n

-By-
+By-\n
-Alex Bhattrai
+Alex Bhattrai\n
-Prashant Bhatta
+Prashant Bhatta\n
-Pravesh Gaire
+Pravesh Gaire\n
-Sishir Panta
+Sishir Panta\n

 ###########################################################################################################################################
-                                                   A minor project for 3rd Sem OOP project
+                                                   A minor project for 3rd Sem OOP project \n
 ###########################################################################################################################################

-Feautres
+Feautres\n
-* Multi Client Handling Server using select()
+* Multi Client Handling Server using select()\n
-* Read / Write at same time using timers and non-blocking mode
+* Read / Write at same time using timers and non-blocking mode\n
-* File transfer ( Under Development )
+* File transfer ( Under Development ) \n
-* Group Chat
+* Group Chat\n
-* Online Clients information
+* Online Clients information\n
-* User friendly GUI
+* User friendly GUI \n
-* Login System ( Enter username, default password is password )
+* Login System ( Enter username, default password is password ) \n

-Some features are underdevlopment due to lack of time and other subject pressures!
-Gtk used over to Qt as Qt was not permitted to use
+Some features are underdevlopment due to lack of time and other subject pressures! \n Gtk used over to Qt as Qt was not permitted to use\n

 ########################################################################################################################################
-Usage:
+Usage:\n
-* set the ip address and port in the server.hpp and client.cpp as per requirements
+* set the ip address and port in the server.hpp and client.cpp as per requirements\n
-* build and run server.cpp on terminal
+* build and run server.cpp on terminal \n
-* build main.cpp on other terminal
+* build main.cpp on other terminal\n
 * open the exe file as much as you can and enjoy chatting.
-(10 max Clients)
+(10 max Clients)\n

-for server:
+for server:\n
- g++ server.cpp -o server
+ g++ server.cpp -o server\n
- ./server
+ ./server\n

- for client
+ for client\n
- g++ main.cpp Client.cpp -o main `pkg-config --cflags --libs gtkmm-3.0`
+ g++ main.cpp Client.cpp -o main `pkg-config --cflags --libs gtkmm-3.0`\n
- ./main
+ ./main\n

 ########################################################################################################################################
-Note:
+Note:\n
-The project might be stopped within this, was developed as class project Real implementation and further features will be added in new App using Qt So follow for more
+The project might be stopped within this, was developed as class project\n Real implementation and further features will be added in new App using Qt\n So follow for more \n